eliastortillas/trumptweets/README.md

     ## [7,]  4.858156  4.858156
     ## [8,]  1.773050  1.773050

-This is actually the case for every test so we are going to have to run them with permutations.
+We are going to have to run these tests with permutations for 1000 repeats.

 ``` r
 # This function will perform a permutation test for independence for two news agencies